How to Start a Plant-Based Diet (for Kids)

 Is a Plant-Based Diet Safe for Kids?

-Most parents are concerned about their child getting enough protein on a plant-based diet.
+Most parents are concerned about their child getting enough protein and meeting protein needs on a plant-based diet.

 But lack of protein isn’t usually a problem, even for the most strict vegetarians.

-• Nuts, seeds and legumes (peanuts and lentils)
+• Nuts and nut butters, seeds and legumes (peanuts and lentils)

 • Soy milk and soy products (tofu)